Te Wharetoroa Tiniraupeka: Personal life

 Tiniraupeka was born and raised near Rotorua in the Bay of Plenty region of New Zealand.
-She was part of the Ngāti Whakaue, and Te Arawa iwi.
+She was part of the Ngāti Whakaue and Te Arawa iwi.
 Tiniraupeka was among the survivors of the 1886 eruption of Mount Tarawera.

 Tiniraupeka was an adherent of the Ringatū religion, and in 1913 arranged the construction of Tiki, a prayer house in Ohinemutu, which remains standing as of 2021.
 Tiniraupeka was an associate of Te Kooti, the religion's founder and a Māori guerrilla, and later claimed to be the only person who knew where his body had been buried.

-As an adult, Tiniraupeka was in the early twentieth century the partner of the New Zealand ethnographer George Graham, during which time she was also known by the English name Margaret.
-She lived between Ohinemutu, Ngongotahā, and Wainui.
+As an adult, in the early twentieth century Tiniraupeka was the partner of the New Zealand ethnographer George Graham, during which time she was also known by the English name Margaret.
+She lived between Ohinemutu, Ngongotahā and Wainui.
 Tiniraupeka died in 1964 at the age of 101, and was buried in Wainui.
 She was survived by her niece, Hilda Inia.